projectdiscovery/dnsprobe/README.md

 # Installation Instructions
 ### From Source

-nuclei requires go1.13+ to install successfully.
+dnsprobe requires go1.13+ to install successfully.
 Run the following command to get the repo -

 > GO111MODULE=on go get -u -v github.com/projectdiscovery/dnsprobe